The Lightfoot Textile Archive

 The studio has a long-standing relationship with Universities, Colleges and with local schools.
 School and College students can spend one to two weeks gaining work experience here.
 Whilst further education students can spend longer with an internship.

 The students work in the studio with the aim of taking on the role of a young worker, engaging in tasks, using and developing work skills, involving them in work processes to gain a full and well-rounded experience of a work environment.
+It is intended to give a student the Key Skills needed in the workplace and a chance to try out an occupation they may wish to follow.

 We also host university research interns for their placement year, giving them the opportunity to hone their skills under the supervision of our senior conservator, and to encourage the development of museum and conservation practices for the future.